smanning-astro/website-apero/content/project/superclass/index.md

 ---
 author: Sinclaire M. Manning
 categories:
-- Theme Features
+- Catalogs
-- R
+- Radio Observations
-- package
+- Published Papers
-date: "2023-01-10"
+date: "2023-01-09"
 draft: false
 excerpt: A photometric redshift catalog for the Super-Cluster Assisted Shear Survey.
 layout: single
 subtitle:
 tags:
 - hugo-site
-title: SuperCLASS Catalog
+title: SuperCLASS Survey
 subtitle: The SuperCLuster Assisted Shear Survey.
 ---
 SuperCLASS is a deep, wide-area survey originally designed to detect the effects of weak lensing in radio continuum in a supercluster region.
 We look to repurpose it to obtain internal ~kpc maps of micro-Jansky radio sources around the peak of cosmic star formation (z~2) and determine their evolutionary origins through morphological analysis.